MaxHalford/xam/README.md

 ## Usage examples

-The following snippets serve as documentation, examples and tests (through the use of [doctests](https://pymotw.com/2/doctest/)).
+The following snippets serve as documentation, examples and tests - through the use of [doctests](https://pymotw.com/2/doctest/).
 Again, this is for my personal use so the documentation is not very detailed.

 ### Preprocessing